glbala87/ELLA_tool/docs/manual/visual.md

 This section is collapsed by default.
 To switch on/off individual tracks, expand the section and click the associated track name.
 Tracks are grouped by their associated preset names.

+To see a description of the track, hold the mouse pointer over the associated track button.

 ### Dynamic tracks

 Some tracks are dynamic and generated on-the-fly in ELLA.
 These currently include: